Chen142/takeaway/README.md

 7. Game play can be viewed with endpoint '/admin/games/{id}/log', both player have all game logs.
 (however the content for the same game can be mirrored, e.g. for player1 `send 50` is `receive 50` for player2, `Win` for player1 is `Loss` for player2, Can be improved if we put player name somewhere and display `{playerName} plays 50` or `{playerName} wins`)
-8. Highly modular therefore any part of the logic is easy to replace.
-9. When a one of the players disconnects, the current game ends exceptionally (display also in game log page), a new game will start when he comes back.
+8. When one of the players disconnects, the current game ends exceptionally (display also in game log page), a new game will start when he comes back.
+9. Players can quit and rejoin as they want.

-# Known Issue List
+# Known Issues List
-1. When it happens that `player1` find `player2` disconnected (network issues), however in the view of `play2` both players are online and healthy.
-The game lifecycle state will be broken. -- can be solved by involving a game timeout without action.
+1. Reconnecting not fully tested, there can be edge cases.

+# System Requirements
+1. Docker

 #How to run
-Build with JAVA11.
+1. Build `bash build.sh`
 1. Start player1: `bash run.sh player1 8080 http://player2:9090`
 1. Start player2: `bash run.sh player2 9090 http://player1:8080`

-If the test env trying to run it doesn't have java11, replace the command with:
-1. `bash run.sh player1 8080 http://player2:9090 rebuild`
-1. `bash run.sh player1 8080 http://player2:9090 rebuild`

-It will build the `.jar` file inside the docker container. (can be very slow)

-TODO - A stand along image can be created, if necessary.
-See if have a little more time :P
+1. View played games @`http://localhost:8080/admin/games/list` after some time.
+1. View game logs @`http://localhost:8080/admin/games/{id}/log`, buy copying an id from played games page.
+1. Manually schedule a game with number 200 by calling `curl --data "200" http://localhost:8080/admin/games/create -H  "CONTENT-TYPE: application/json"`, remember the game id returned.
+1. Now we can find the game id on played games list. (maybe after several seconds)
+1. The game log is available with the game id too. (maybe after several seconds)
+1. test retry - try to kill one container and reboot it.

+# TODO
+1. makefile
+1. unit tests
+1. e2e tests